aulonvishesella/Serious-game-for-aphasia-rehabilitation-/README.md

 1. Download Unity
 2. You need an IBM Cloud account to generate service credentials, url and API Key, in order to authenticate to the API.
 3. This project uses Unity SDK file in order to use IBM watsons speech to text API.
-So Download the unity SDK file from:https://github.com/watson-developer-cloud/unity-sdk and add this inside the game asset.
+Download the unity SDK file from:https://github.com/watson-developer-cloud/unity-sdk and add this inside the game asset.
 4. Take the script 'ExampleStreaming.cs' from the SDK file and add this into a game component.
 5. Paste the service credentials you generated into the empty fields that are required by ExampleStreaming script.